aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

-Delete all blank rows which do not contain any data or other object.
+Delete all blank rows which do not contain any data or some special objects such as visible comment, pivot table.

 **Remarks**